 6. Day One

-This app’s popularity has only grown since its launch in 2011.
+Day One’s popularity has only grown since its launch in 2011.
 Here are some features that make Day One a popular journaling app:

 You can also find previous posts through the search feature.